-34 This is the case of originator companies filing numerous patent applications for the same medicine (in addition to the base patent), with the aim of creating several layers of 'defence' against competition from generic manufacturers.
+&lt;sup>37 This is the case of originator companies filing for numerous patent applications for the same medicine (in addition to the base patent), with the aim of creating several layers of 'defence' against competition from generic manufacturers.
 This practice leads to a multitude of patents and patent applications, creating so-called "patent clusters" and impeding or delaying access of generic medicines to the market (WTO, WIPO, WHO, "Promoting Access to Medical Technologies and Innovation - Intersections between public health, intellectual property and trade", supra, p.
 198).

-35 This anti-competitive practice concerns litigation proceedings initiated by manufacturers of originator products in multiple jurisdictions, which can cause a deterrent to the market entry of generic and biosimilar medicines, irrespective of the final outcome.
+&lt;sup>38 This anti-competitive practice concerns litigation proceedings initiated by manufacturers of originator products in multiple jurisdictions, which can cause a deterrent to the entry of generic and biosimilar medicines, irrespective of the final outcome.
 In addition, in some cases, courts may grant injunctions in favour of patent holders while litigation is pending and before the ultimate determination of validity of the patent is made.
-The Pharmaceutical Sector Inquiry conducted by the European Commission noted that, while originator companies initiated the majority of court cases, generic companies won the majority of cases in which a final judgment was delivered.
-WTO, WIPO, WHO, "Promoting Access to Medical Technologies and Innovation - Intersections between public health, intellectual property and trade", supra, p.
+The Pharmaceutical Sector Inquiry conducted by the European Commission noted that, while the majority of court cases were initiated by originator companies, generic companies won the majority of cases in which a final judgment was delivered WTO, WIPO, WHO, "Promoting Access to Medical Technologies and Innovation -Intersections between public health, intellectual property and trade", supra, p.
 199).

-36 This practice concerns submissions made by originator companies before national authorities when generic companies apply for marketing authorisation and/or pricing and reimbursement status for their medicines.
-These interferences often lead to delays in generic market entry (for a time span that was quantified by the European Commission as an average of four months).
+&lt;sup>39 This practice concerns submissions made by originator companies before national authorities when generic companies apply for marketing authorisation and/or pricing and reimbursement status for their medicines.
+These interferences often lead to delays in generic market entry (for a time span that was quantified by the European Commission as an average of 4 months).

-37 These practices concern originators' attempts to switch patients from their medicines, which are facing imminent loss of exclusivity, to a so-called second generation, or follow-on, medicine.
+$^{40}$ These practices concern the behaviours, put in place by originators, to attempt switching patients of their medicines, which are facing imminent loss of exclusivity, to a so-called second generation, or follow-on, medicine.
 Where the launch takes place in time to allow patients to switch to the second-generation medicine before generic companies enter the market, the probability that generic companies will be able to gain a significant share of the market decreases significantly.
-38 See, for a complete overview, the European Commission Pharmaceutical Sector Inquiry Report, 8 July 2009 (the relevant documents can be consulted at http://ec.europa.eu/competition/sectors/pharmaceuticals/inquiry/).